AdobeDocs/analytics.en/help/analyze/analysis-workspace/visualizations/freeform-table/freeform-table-trended-data.md

 ### Choose the data that is included in the line visualization

-The data that is included in the connected line visualization differs, depending on whether the sparkline is selected.
+The data that is included in the connected line visualization differs, depending on which cell is selected in the freeform table.

+To view a trend of all data in the freeform table, select the sparkline cell in the freeform table.

-When the sparkline is selected, the cell displays as dark gray.
+When the sparkline cell is selected, the cell displays as dark gray.

 ![sparkline selected](assets/table-sparkline-selected.png)

-When the sparkline of the connected table is selected, line visualizations include:
+When the sparkline cell of the connected table is selected, line visualizations include:

 * Trended data for all data in the column